RemyPaulJr/notes/aws/data engineer cert/Data Engineering Fundamentals.md

 Pivoting
 - Pivoting is the act of turning row-level data into columnar data.
 - How this works is very database-specific.
 Some have PIVOT command.
+- The same thing could be achieved with conditional aggregation, without r